Japan at a Glance

 Driving Tests in Japan

-If you do not come from one of the countries listed above, you have to take a written and practical test, in addition to the vision test.
+If you do not come from one of the countries listed above, you have to take a written and practical test, in addition to the aptitude test.
 These are considered to be rather difficult, so be sure to practice beforehand and inform yourself about the procedure.
 It is not uncommon for people to retake the test several times.

 The written test consists of ten true or false questions which need to be answered in ten minutes.
 You need to get at least seven of the ten answers right in order to pass.
 The test is also available in several foreign languages, e.g. English, Korean, or Chinese.